imixs/imixs-cloud/doc/SETUP.md

 * The master node is the kubernetes api server
 * The worker nodes are serving the applications (pods).

 A node can be a virtual or a hardware node.
 All nodes are defined by unique fixed IP-addresses and DNS names.
 Only the manager-node need to be accessible through the internet.
-All nodes in the swarm must have docker installed and be able to access the manager at the IP address.

 ## The setup.sh script